 If we follow the logic of the point above, we realise something – employees will stay in your business for longer to have a clearer shot at future leadership.

 79% of people who quit their jobs reportedly cite feeling unappreciated as their primary reason.
-When you’re planning for succession, you are making appreciation tangible.
+When you have an effective succession plan, you are making appreciation tangible.

 4) A more consistent brand identity

 After all, your culture has been cultivated.
-If the leader doesn’t gel with it or chooses to quit after a few months, you’ve sunk avoidable costs.
-You could easily spend two or three times the amount of the original salary to secure someone who’s excellent, flexible and committed.
+If the leadership transition isn't effectively organised and the new leader doesn't have the requisite leadership skills or chooses to quit after a few months, you’ve sunk substantial avoidable costs.
+You could easily spend two or three times the amount of their original salary to secure someone who’s excellent, flexible and committed.

-In our experience, the Harrison Assessments method is just what you’re searching for.
-It’s a rounded, complex analysis of the traits, skills and potential within your current workforce, as well as what to look for in anyone you hope to hire in the future.
+In our experience, the Harrison Assessments approach is just what you’re searching for.
+It’s a rounded, comprehensive analysis of the traits, skills and potential within your current workforce, as well as what to look for in anyone you hope to hire in the future.
 Read more about it here.

 maxpotenti’s consultancy service uses the Harrison approach and builds on the discoveries it makes.
 Call us on 0161 4646 156 or email firstname.lastname@example.org to get started.